Olatokumbo/covid-19-tracker-v2/README.md

 ## COVID-19 TRACKER V2

 This is a fully functional website that was developed using the React framework.
-This website is capable of displaying various data regarding covid-19 pandemic such as total cases, total recovered, and deaths.
-Additionally, it is also equiped with dynamic map, graph, and tables which would better visualize the data coming from the API.
+This website is capable of displaying various data regarding covid-19 pandemic such as the total cases, total recovered, and deaths.
+Additionally, it is also equipped with a dynamic map, graph, and table which would better visualize the data coming from the API.

 ### Info
-I was able to request the data from [Disease.sh](http://disease.sh/)
+The API service that was used was [Disease.sh](http://disease.sh/)

 ![](covid.png)